gcasiano21/NextUp/README.md

 On the home screen, users select a media type and receive a **random recommendation** from the pool of media submitted by other members.
 This makes it easy and fun for members to explore new media based on their peers’ favorites.

-Currently, all data is stored locally in the app (internal memory).
-Cloud-based storage is planned for future updates to allow persistent, cross-device data.
+Currently, all data is stored on a firestore database.
 ---

 ## Features